Data controller: Sarah-Jane Manarin

 - If You fail to Provide Personal Information

-If you do not prove certain information when requested, the Company may not be able to perform the contract we have entered into with you, such as paying you or providing a benefit.
+If you do not prove certain information when requested, the Company may not be able to perform the contract we have entered into with you, such as paying you or providing a benefit or processing your order.
 You may also have to provide the Company with data in order to exercise statutory rights, for example in relation to statutory leave entitlements.

 - Change of Purpose